 I would like to take this opportunity to thank you for paying us a visit as you plan your Donegal Escape.
 Whether it’s a return or a first time visit to Donegal, we hope that one of our properties will be the place you choose to spend your time.

+As you look for holiday homes to rent in Donegal, thank you for visiting our site.
 The aim of My Donegal Escape is to provide our guests with beautifully designed properties which offer luxury touches and all the home comforts you would need for a wonderful holiday.
 The locations have been carefully chosen by us and are some of our favourite places to visit in Donegal.
 Many of our properties have been loving restored by myself and my husband Martin over the last decade, hence they all hold a special place in our hearts.
 From the elegant grandeur of the Glen House, where we ran a Bed and Breakfast for many years, to the more intimate modern surroundings of No 15 St Josephs Ave, which was the home my grandmother shared with her husband Ralph and where I have some wonderful childhood memories.
 My wish now is that you and your family will make treasured memories in these homes.

 Having worked almost 20 years in the tourism industry here in Donegal I am passionate about the county and love getting to share all it has to offer with my guests.
 Please do not hesitate in reaching out with any questions you may have regarding the properties or indeed the local area.

 I look forward to hopefully hosting you very soon.

 Our exclusive holiday homes throughout Co Donegal are generally selected initially for their great locations.
 Our luxury self-catering properties enjoy prime locations, either near a beach, or with beautiful sea or mountain views.